skypjack/entt/docs/md/entity.md

 auto curr = registry.current(entity);
 ```

-Components can be assigned to or removed from entities at any time.
-As for the
+Components are assigned to or removed from entities at any time.<br/>
-entities, the registry offers a set of functions to use to work with components.

 The `emplace` member function template creates, initializes and assigns to an
 entity the given component.
 It accepts a variable number of arguments to use to
-construct the component itself if present:
+construct the component itself:

 ```cpp
 registry.emplace<position>(entity, 0., 0.);